Pruning

 You should cut in such a way that you think the whole

-thing either works better or looks better – make it the
+thing either works better or looks better – make it

-you tell it to.
+direction you tell it to.

 Aim for a clean, neat cut if you can, as growth behind